 “We cannot enter another decade of unmet need and chronic underfunding of community-based stroke care.
 Everyone affected by stroke in Northern Ireland has the right to make the best possible recovery”.

 No stroke survivor should be abandoned

-“Over the last ten years there have been significant improvements in hospital stroke care in Northern Ireland with access to lifesaving blood clot treatments such as thrombolysis and Thrombectomy increasing.
+“Over the last ten years, there have been significant improvements in hospital stroke care in Northern Ireland with increasing access to lifesaving blood clot treatments such as thrombolysis and thrombectomy.
 This is really good news.
-But while hospital stroke services are developed and improved, it is vital that rehabilitation and long term support for stroke survivors is not left behind.
+But while hospital stroke services are developed and improved, it is vital that rehabilitation and long-term support for stroke survivors is not left behind.
 Our highly skilled and dedicated stroke workforce need the resources and time required to provide the recommended level and intensity of rehabilitation and support that all stroke survivors deserve.
 This will help more stroke survivors to live independently in their own homes, return to work and take control of their lives again.

 Stroke survivor Rosemary Brown, had a stroke in 2017, and spoke at the launch of the Struggling to Recover report at NI Assembly on Monday, and said:

 “I’m so grateful for the great care I received in hospital but I felt very lost when I was sent home.
 My brain had just had the biggest shock of its life and I was feeling shell shocked.
 I didn’t know where to turn and felt a bit abandoned for a few weeks.
 When I was sent home from hospital I was given a few leaflets but I don’t think my brain could really process that information at the time.
 It was just all too much.
 Stroke survivors need quick access to physiotherapy and speech therapy which can help them make the best recovery possible.
 Referring people from the health service to services that can help should be as seamless as possible.
 It should happen automatically so people can get the support they need, instead of waiting too long for help”.